Does Addiction Affect Everyone Similarly?

 .
 Rehab support specialists are available to help you understand the treatment process and provide information about addiction rehab programs that would meet your needs.

 The costs associated with inpatient drug rehab programs depend on the specific treatment facility and the program duration.
 Health insurance might cover a portion of treatment costs.
 Patients without health insurance might be given different financing options to allow for extended pay plans or discounts on treatment costs.
 Some facilities offer sliding scale fees based on the patient’s income.

 Should I Travel or Stay Near Home?

-Deciding whether to travel for treatment or enroll in a treatment facility near home is an important choice.
-The primary choice of facility should be based on finding one with a program that meets your needs.
-For those looking for gender-specific or sexual-preference-oriented rehabilitation programs, the facility choices are somewhat limited.
-Staying near home may be convenient, but traveling can add to the sense of commitment to the program, as well as remove the easy option to drop out of treatment and return to your old life whenever you encounter a rough patch.
+Deciding whether to travel for treatment or enroll in a facility near home should be based primarily on finding a program that meets your needs.
+If you’re looking for gender-specific or sexual preference rehabilitation programs, your facility choices may be limited, depending on your area.

-Are You or the Addict Ready?
+Are You Ready?